-The Procurement Official must complete all sections of the RFB template.
-The Procurement Official must use the current template and not a previously completed RFB.

-2. Pre-Bid Conference
+- 1. The Procurement Official must complete all sections of the RFB template.
+The Procurement Official must use the current template and not a previously completed RFB. - 2.
+Pre-Bid Conference - a.

-- a.
 The Procurement Official must determine whether a Pre-bid Conference is necessary.
 If a Pre-bid Conference is necessary, the date, time, and location (including virtual platform, if applicable) of the Pre-bid Conference must be included in the RFB.
-The RFB must also indicate whether the Prebid Conference is mandatory or optional by the bidders.
-Please see Section IV.C. for additional rules related to the Prebid Conference. - 3.
-"Due Date": The Procurement Official shall determine the Due Date and Time (herein referred to as the "Due Date") for the bids giving a reasonable time for submission of bids while also being conscious of the Originating Department's needs. - 4.
-The Procurement Official will submit the RFB to the Originating Department and then to the General Counsel's Office for review. - 5.
-Upon approval by the General Counsel's Office, the Procurement Official must conduct a final review of the RFB before posting.
-Upon finalization of the document, it will be published on the University's e-Bidding System ("WVU Public Bid Site").
+The RFB must also indicate whether the Pre-bid Conference is mandatory or optional by the bidders.
+Please see Section IV.C. for additional rules related to the Prebid Conference. - "Due Date": The Procurement Official shall determine the Due Date and Time (herein referred to as the "Due Date") for the bids giving a reasonable time for submission of bids while also being conscious of the Originating Department's needs. - 4.
+The Procurement Official will submit the RFB to the Originating Department and then to the General Counsel's Office for review only if there are significant revisions to the RFB template. - 5.
+After department review and General Counsel approval, if required, the Procurement Official must conduct a final review of the RFB before posting.
+Upon finalization of the document, it will be published on the WVU's e-Bidding System ("WVU Public Bid Site").